rhajrs1/mine-online/README.md

 ### Project Background

-This project was built using GPT as the primary code generator.
-All core logic and game mechanics were developed and refined with the help of AI, and critical errors or abnormal behaviors have been carefully checked and resolved.
-The codebase demonstrates the possibilities and limitations of AI-assisted software development.
+This project was 100% developed by AI (GPT)—from architecture and logic to actual code.
+No human coding, design, or code review was performed during initial development.
+Critical errors and abnormal behaviors have been checked and patched, but the overall code is a direct result of fully automated AI coding.

-Note: The source code is focused purely on functionality and rapid prototyping.
-It is not intended as an example of best practices in education, code organization, or software architecture.
+Note: The code is provided purely for demonstration purposes, and should not be used as a reference for best practices, code organization, or educational material.

 ### Quick Start